 Today June 6th, is Veterans with Headache Diseases Day.

 Can you imagine fighting a battle for your country, coming home, then battling an invisible enemy for the rest of your life?

-Research from the Department of Veteran's Affairs states that many veterans are more likely to develop migraine & headache diseases as a result of their service in the military.
+Research from the Department of Veteran's Affairs states that many veterans are more likely to develop migraine & headache diseases due to their service in the military.

-I wanted to learn more to back this up and didn't find a lot of information that I could confirm and fact check as of date, but hope to have more that you can come back to in the near future.
+I wanted to learn more to back this up and didn't find a lot of information to confirm and fact check as of late, but I hope to have more that you can return to shortly.